 - Words Abbreviated: The differences represent abbreviations of what was said because recording and copying written text was a laborious process at the time.
 In the cases of recording, many could not write quickly enough to record everything that was said.

-- Word Remembered: The differences represent what people remember being said, which is often not exactly what was said and often includes explains of what was said because that is how the human mind use when it remembers.
+- Word Remembered: The differences represent what people remember being said, which is often not exactly what was said.
+And they often includes explanations of what was said because that is how the human mind works when it remembers.
 Not surprisingly, different people remember the same words differently.

 None of these differences can be construed as wrong or even inaccurate.
-Word Complete and Word Abbreviated support each other in term of vocabulary, but Words Remembered give us insight into what people interpreted what they heard, which is important because, in many cases, we lack the context to know what the words mean.
+Word Complete and Word Abbreviated support each other in terms of vocabulary, but Words Remembered give us insight into how people interpreted what they heard, which is important because, in many cases, we lack the context to know what the words mean.

 We will cover and give examples of each in this article.

-There are many verses were believe reflect, if not a complete presentation by Jesus, complete verses and groups of verses.
+There are many verses that I believe reflect, if not a complete presentation by Jesus, complete verses and groups of verses.
 For example, we can take Matthew's "Sermon on the Mount" as very representative of Christ's words at the time.

 How can we tell?
-Because in Greek, we can tell if Christ was addressing a group or an individual when he says, "you".
+Because in Greek ("you" is expressed with a different word if it's plural than if it's singular.)
+So, we can tell if Christ was addressing a group or an individual when he says, "you".
 This information is lost in translation of course, but it is clear that some statements are addressed to individuals in response to questions.
 There are also signs in the words that begin a verse that are hidden in translation.
 For example, a verse may begin with a "because" that does not in any way explain to the previous verse.
-The most obvious reasons for this is that someone as a "why" question.
+The most obvious reasons for this is that someone asked a "why" question.
 This is hidden in translation by changing the "because" to "for" in translation.
 Similarly, many verses are translated to begin with an "and" when in Greek they begin with a "but".
-The change is made because verse doesn't contradict the previous statement of Jesus, but it most likely did contradict the question or statement that he is answering.
+The change is made (so that) the verse doesn't contradict the previous statement of Jesus, but it most likely did contradict the question or statement that he is answering.
 Accurate translation makes this much more evident.

-The miracle is that some sections of Jesus's words seem so complete.
+The miracle is that some sections of Jesus'("s" - remove the possessive 's' when it follows an "s".
+And BTW, tho many pronounce that second 's', it's not supposed to be pronounced.) words seem so complete.
 Given the language and writing instruments of the time, we should expect most versions would be abbreviated.
 This is especially clear in Mark, which, as a Gospel, seems to be an abbreviated version of much of Matthew.

 This abbreviation was often intentional and reasonable.
 Spoken language is simply not as efficient as written language, especially when much of the spoken language is designed to entertain the listener.
 Shortening those words does no violence to the idea, preserving them in any situation where recording the entire context was impossible or impractical.